HMR Funding Can Help Keep Medical Debt Collectors at Bay

 Again, we don’t get paid until the case settles or reaches a positive verdict.

 Working with a full service medical funding company, like HMR Funding, is a win-win situation for all parties involved.
 The plaintiff is able to get the medical care they need; and the plaintiff may also qualify to receive living expense assistance.
-The medical provider is paid promptly of their services; and the attorney can focus on fighting for justice for his client.
+The medical provider is paid for their services; and the attorney can focus on fighting for justice for his client.

 Contact us now or give us a call at 888-377-1245 to discuss your personal injury case